 - Reduce the likelihood that you continue to carry unpleasant feelings with you

 You may decide to talk to your partner, family member or a friend.
-Alternatively you may identify a health professional on the ward or outside of the hospital setting that you later feel comfortable to talk to.
+Alternatively, you may identify a health professional on the ward or outside of the hospital setting that you later feel comfortable talking to.